ashraf-s9s/clustercheck-iptables/README.md

 }
 ```

-To disable logging, redirect the output to /dev/null in the command line:
+To disable logging, redirect the output to ``/dev/null`` in the command line:
 ```bash
 mysqlchk_iptables -d --log-file=/dev/null
 ```

+### Tested environment

+This script is built and tested on:

+* Percona XtraDB Cluster 5.6, MySQL Galera Cluster 5.6 and MariaDB 10.x, galera 3.x
+* CentOS 7.1
+* iptables v1.4.21
+* nginx/1.9.6
+* nginx/1.9.4 (nginx-plus-r7-p1)